Data Dashboard

 Marin Health & Human Services (HHS) uses Emergency Medical Services (EMS) records from all 911 calls to identify suspected drug overdoses.
 A single overdose can include multiple substances.
 These records include both intentional and unintentional overdoses.
 Results are updated in the first week of each month.

-* Data for the current year is complete as of the data refreshed date. ** Counts are not mutually exclusive, meaning one overdose event can include multiple types of drugs. *** Race/Ethnicity information became a mandatory field starting 2021.
+* Data for the current year is complete as of the data refreshed date. ** Counts are not mutually exclusive.
+All events listed are opioid related events.
+The polysubstance events are subgroups of this larger “All Opioids” count. *** Race/Ethnicity information became a mandatory field starting in 2021.

 Fatal Overdose

-Fatal overdoses are increasing nationally and in Marin.
 OD Free Marin sees overdose deaths as preventable.
-Our aim is to reverse this trend by raising awareness, coordinating action and directing resources to prevent overdose and save lives.
+We aim to reverse this trend by raising awareness, coordinating action, and directing resources to prevent overdose and save lives.

 Data Source: VRBIS data